mightymochi/json_sprite_position/README.md

 # JSON Sprite Position
 - Quickly position and order sprites according to spine json exported with an art program.
 - This script will reposition the nodes on the stage and reorder the nodes within the scene tree to match the layer order in the design file.
 - This function will work for any node matching the names.
-So you could reparent the sprites to other nodes and the script can still re-order everything.
+So you could reparent the sprites to other nodes of a matching name and the script can still re-order everything.
 - If your art program does not have a json export, you can potentially save it into a format for another program that does.
 In this example I am using Affinity Designer.
 - If your exported json does not match the format below, you can modify the script to adjust for the changes.